Anahkiasen/underscore-php/README.md

 # Underscore.php
+## A redacted port of Underscore.js

-Underscore.php is a PHP port of Underscore.js.
-Its goal is to ease the working and manipulation of arrays, strings and such in PHP.
-My first goal is to match all of Underscore's methods but I'll probably add more helpers along the way for stuff that people do on a daily basis.
+Underscore.php is a _redacted_ PHP port of Underscore.js.
+Its goal is to ease the working and manipulation of arrays, strings and such in PHP development.
+When I say redacted I mean that all methods were not just imported and converted blatantly — a lot of thought was put into removing methods that were unuseful to PHP developers, changing terms to make them less confusing in a PHP world, and add a lot of new methods and helpers on top of a new elegant syntax.
 It can be used both as a static class, and an Object-Oriented class, so both the following are valid :

 ```php